Published : 20/04/2017 11:33:45

 Rubber is poured over the wax, which is then fatally cut out of the resulting mould (not an issue for a Death character we suppose), which is purged with fresh wax to remove all trace of dirt.
 From there 'master' sculptures are created which become the base for further moulds for greater production.

 Admittedly, the scythe was a bit of a bugger.
-Casting such a thin long object is riddled with challenges - the resin is difficult to pour and can harden too quickly in the mould, and it's also quite fragile.
+One really has to watch out when casting such such a thin, long object - the resin is difficult to pour and can harden too quickly in the mould, and it's also quite fragile.
 They say a reaper is only as good as his tools however, so each scythe is hand cast with individually crafted armatures inside for strength (and reaping duty durability), so they all turned out strong and pointy in the end!

 - The maquette, the final wax about to go under rubber at our casting house, and the finished figurine!